The Dangers Of Transvaginal Mesh

 It is not uncommon for women to experience pelvic organ prolapse or stress urinary incontinence as a result of childbearing, age, or a hysterectomy.
 With each of these conditions, the pelvic organs can slip out of place and be displaced into the vaginal canal.
 This condition is usually treated with surgery, using vaginal mesh to reinforce and keep the organs in their proper place.

-Unfortunately, this mesh is causing serious side effects that cause pain, possible revision surgeries, and sky high medical costs.
+Unfortunately, this mesh is causing serious side effects that cause pain, possible revision surgeries, and sky-high medical costs.
 If you or a loved one has been injured because of the use of vaginal mesh, you could have a legal claim.
-Contact The Bradley Law Firm at 1-800-239-1764 for guidance and a free consultation.
+Contact our team for guidance and a free consultation.

 What is Transvaginal Mesh?